dmbarbour/glas/docs/GlasObject.md

         Single              Array | Binary | Node(k-1)
         Many                Size .
 (LDigits(k) ++ (Rope(k+1) ++ RDigits(k)))

 This structure represents a 2-3 finger-tree rope.
 The finger-tree rope is a convenient default for most use cases for large lists.
-And it won't hurt too much if other rope structures are blindly manipulated as finger-tree ropes.
+It won't hurt too much if other balanced rope structures are blindly manipulated as finger-tree ropes.

 ### Glob Headers